Online Auctions: Tips to Avoid Getting Scammed on Ebay and Other Online Auctions

 card numbers.

-And please let us know about any suspicious calls or emails you receive.
-We look for patterns so that we can alert the authorities and victims to new scams, before it is too late!
+can alert the authorities and victims to new scams, before it is too late!

 For a comprehensive list of national and international agencies to report scams, see this page.